 Rice University is a tax-exempt institution in the state of Texas (#74-1109620).
 Be sure no Texas sales tax or Texas hotel tax is charged.
-Rice is exempt from hotel tax in some other states as well (CT, FL, IN, KS, KY, MI, NJ, OH, TN, UT, WI, and, WY).
-If sales tax or hotel taxes are charged, the student is responsible for paying the tax.
-Tax exempt form can be obtained from the Graduate Administrator or other department staff.
+Rice is exempt from hotel tax in some other states as well; please ask a staff member for a list of